Persistent debt

 Total paid: £3,981

-This example assumes that you don’t use your credit card, no additional fees or charges are incurred, and the interest rate doesn’t change.
-The minimum payment is calculated at 1% of the outstanding balance, plus standard interest, fees and charges.
+This example assumes that you don’t use your credit card, there are no extra fees or charges, and the interest rate doesn’t change.

 Explore ways to make payments online, by phone, in branch and by post.